kuzzleio/documentation-old/src/sdk-reference/document/subscribe.md

 ```

 Listens to changes occuring in this document.
-Throws an error if this document has not yet been created in Kuzzle Backend.
+Throws an error if this document has not yet been created in Kuzzle.

-The provided callback will be called everytime a [notification]({{ site_base_path }}sdk-reference/essentials/notifications) is received from Kuzzle Backend.
+The provided callback will be called everytime a [notification]({{ site_base_path }}sdk-reference/essentials/notifications) is received from Kuzzle.

 ---